seatsurfing/seatsurfing.github.io/docs/index.md

 The easiest way to use Seatsurfing is by creating an account on seatsurfing.io's servers.

-We provide a free plan, perfectly suited for testing and small organizations, as well as a paid plan which features unlimited users, exclusive features and premium support.
+We provide a free plan, perfectly suited for testing and small organizations, as well as a Professional plan which features unlimited users, exclusive features and premium support.

 <a href="/sign-up" class="button button--primary button--lg">Get it free</a>